LUXINGYU23/Step_count/README.md

 3. **Dynamic Thresholding**: Adjusts the step detection threshold based on user activity.
 4. **Step Counting**: Counts steps when the acceleration crosses the dynamic threshold, ensuring accurate results across various walking speeds.

-For more details on the algorithm, check the `step_detection.c` file in the repository.
+For more details on the algorithm, check the `adxl345.c` file in the repository.

 ## Challenges and Solutions
 During development, several challenges were encountered: